 ART 101 Introduction to the Visual Arts (4 Credits)

 Introduces approaches to the understanding and appreciation of the visual arts.
-Provides a foundation in the basic concepts, vocabulary of the elements and principles of design as well as materials, methods and processes.
-A wide variety of artworks are explored.
-May include some hands-on experience with various mediums.
+Provides a foundation in basic concepts, vocabulary of the elements of art, and principles of design as well as materials, methods, and processes.
+Explores a wide variety of artworks from diverse cultures.
+May include some hands-on experience with various media.

 ART 110 Beginning Graphic Design (3 Credits)